benjGam/Response-Normalizer/docs/technical-documentations.md

 - `apiCallQueryParamsFormat`: It's global but it also can be overwritten by local declaration
   - `value`: This can take `:name` and `:value` interpretor parameters.
   - `separator`: This will be used to separate each `syntax` (If there's more than one query params)
-  - `surrounding`: This is a table of two strings, it can be used to surround `syntax`.
+  - `surroundings`: This is a table of two strings, it can be used to surround `syntax`.
 - `formatting`: This can take following parameters:
   - `[anyInterpretorParameter]`:
     - `upper`: This will upper interpreted value.